Jmevorach/openemr-static-binary-forge/linux_amd64/README.md

 ### 3. Run OpenEMR

-After a successful build, the binary will be located at:
+After a successful build, the binaries will be located at:
 ```
-linux_amd64/openemr-v7_0_3_4-linux-amd64
+linux_amd64/openemr-v7_0_4-linux-amd64
+linux_amd64/php-cli-v7_0_4-linux-amd64
+linux_amd64/php-cgi-v7_0_4-linux-amd64
 ```

 #### Using the Binary